Substitute that chord!In the last blog, I spoke about how to substitute triads when composing melodies or improvising.

 To make a long story short, the trick was to play three different triads off a chord.

 In G major, G being chord I, we get G B D as our first triad, building a triad from the note B (chord III) we play the notes B D F# , in relation to G this is 3, 5, 7.
 This meant we got a maj7 sounding melody.

-This is all very useful stuff and should be practiced extensively if you want to get into jazz since this is how those guys actually thought about it.
+This is all very useful stuff and should be practised extensively if you want to get into jazz since this is how those guys actually think about it.